willow-carroll-polzin/EDUSAT/README.md

     - [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)
 3. Install yarn.
 It is the prefered package manager, and can be installed via nodejs's npm.
 We use classic yarn (v1), but other versions should be compatible.
     - [All Operating Systems](https://classic.yarnpkg.com/en/docs/install/#windows-stable)
 4. Run the EDUSAT.bat file (Windows Only).
 Two new command prompt windows will open up, as well as a webpage in your browser at *localhost:8085*.

-An EDUSAT.sh file for Linux based systems is being created, but has not been added to the git repository yet.
+*NOTE*: An EDUSAT.sh file for Linux based systems is being created, but has not been added to the git repository yet.

-5. *NOTE*: If you close the command prompt windows, the GUI will no longer work.
+*NOTE*: If you close the command prompt windows, the GUI will no longer work.
 Keep them open.

 EDUSAT's telemtry is visualized in a Web interface powered by Typescipt and Nodejs.
 Nodejs allows for Javascript and Typescript to be excuted outside of a browser, in this case it is neccesary as it allows for direct acces to the serial port to commuincate with the microcontroller gathering the telemetry.